 A 20-minute guided tour of the opulent O'Keefe Mansion is included with admission during the regular season.
 Learn more about the O'Keefe family by strolling through the home they lived in for 91 years.
-Tour run between 11-1 & 2-4.
+Tours run between 11-1 & 2-4.
 One one 'bubble' group per tour so space is limited.

 St. Anne's Church

 The Church was constructed in 'Carpenter Gothic' style and has been recently restored to how it would have looked in 1889.
 St. Anne's Church is still a very popular wedding location.

 This one-room school house, constructed in 1912, is the base for our school program in May and June.

 Don’t forget to visit our farm animals--a favourite attraction for kids.
 The Jacob Sheep, with their double sets of curved horns, are a rare breed and unique to see.
 The Ranch also features a very friendly herd of goats, and our bird pens are filled with exotic and domestic birds, from roosters to silkies, geese and turkeys.

 The North Okanagan Railroaders Association, since 1982, demonstrate their extraordinary railway building skills upstairs in the Greenhow Museum.
 It is an amazing exhibition showcasing a number of popular train stations throughout the Province.
 There is a narrative offered in several languages.
 This attraction should not be missed during your tour of the Ranch!

 Pioneer Power Club Equipment Displays

 The Pioneer Power Club restores and displays antique farm equipment and offers live demonstrations.
 They also offer free wagon rides periodically throughout the year.

 A reproduction of the original General Store that was built on the Ranch in 1870.
 Visitors can purchase candy and confections and enjoy our extensive collection of artifacts on display.